sibivel/typescript-webpack/README.md

 Develop locally using `npm start` and going to `localhost:3000`

-To push to github pages, run `npm publish`.
+To push to github pages, run `npm run publish`.

 https://sibivel.github.io/typescript-webpack/